chabiw1/Loan-Fault-Prediction/README.md

 # Loan-Fault-Prediction
-In this challenge, we will be tackling the loan default prediction problem on a very unique and interesting group of individuals who have taken financial loans.
+In this challenge, I will be tackling the loan default prediction problem on a very unique and interesting group of individuals who have taken financial loans.

-Your ROC AUC score was calculated as: 0.7317
+My ROC AUC score was calculated as: 0.7317

+Suggestion from Instructor
-Try optimizing your model to improve your score!
+Try optimizing model to improve score!

 Here are some commonly used methods to improve model accuracy:
     1) Explore and Clean Data